Understanding Phase 3 of the SEISS grant

 Are people in PAYE jobs getting more government support than the self-employed?

 No – the government support for PAYE jobs has also been reduced, meaning that those in employment and those working for themselves are getting around the same level of financial aid.

 How to apply for SEISS phase 3

-When the government opens the scheme officially, you’ll be able to fill out an application form on the .Gov site.
+To ensure those who need support get it as soon as possible, payments will be made more quickly with the claim window being brought forward from December 14th to November 30th.
+You’ll be able to fill out an application form on the .Gov site.
 You’ll need to be able to prove your earnings, so it’ll be important that you’ve filed a tax return for 2018-2019.
 If you haven’t because you weren’t trading then, you might be able to claim for a SEISS phase 3 grant using a tax return from 2019-2020 – keep an eye on the government guidance around this when they open the application.

 This could be a good reason to file your Self Assessment early this year, rather than waiting for the January 31st deadline.
 It’s also worth noting that if you earned more in the year 2019-2020, than in 2018-2019, you may want to use your most recent tax return to evidence your income.
 But currently, the government hasn’t provided any guidance on this – watch this space and we’ll be sure to keep you updated.

 Follow us on Twitter @Finmotweet for regular updates on this topic.